Integrate Azure Key Vault with Azure Policy

 Lifecycle of Keys

-With lifecycle management built-ins you can flag or block keys that do not have an expiration date, get alerts whenever delays in key rotation may result in an outage, prevent the creation of new keys that are close to their expiration date, limit the lifetime and active status of keys to drive key rotation, and preventing keys from being active for more than a specified number of days.
+With lifecycle management built-ins you can flag or block keys that don't have an expiration date, get alerts whenever delays in key rotation may result in an outage, prevent the creation of new keys that are close to their expiration date, limit the lifetime and active status of keys to drive key rotation, and preventing keys from being active for more than a specified number of days.

 Policy Effects